11 Common Animals in the Great Smoky Mountains

 Source: @phoebeswildlife

-The Great Smokies are referred to as the “Salamander Capital” due to their abundance in the Southern Mountains.
-The red-cheeked salamander is lungless and “breathes” through their skins, and visitors are advised not to touch or try to pet one if they spot it.
+The Great Smokies are referred to as the “Salamander Capital of the World” due to their abundance in the Southern Mountains.
+The red-cheeked salamander is lungless and “breathes” through its skin, and visitors are advised not to touch or try to pet one if they spot it.

 The biggest salamander can grow to more than two feet long.
 Salamanders slither through wet areas, mostly hiding under logs and large stones near the Park’s creeks.
 Others wander in terrestrial environments, including eerie caves in the high mountain forest.
 They feed on moths, flies, spiders, beetles, and snails.

 If you want to see Salamanders up close in the Smokies, visit the creek side hikes, or walk along damp forest tracks in the Park: use good binoculars to zoom in on these slippery creatures in perfect view.
 And remember.
-You can’t touch them since you would be interfering with the breathing system.
+You can’t touch them since the oils, sunscreen, and lotion on human skin can interfere with their sensitive skin and breathing.

 11. The North American River Otter